YoFilip/YoFilip/README.md

 **My two passions, basketball, and programming, serve as significant sources of inspiration for me.
 I aspire to continue growing in these areas and hope to combine them in the future.**

 > [!IMPORTANT]
-> I am currently seeking employment opportunities for the summer period, with a keen interest in web development roles.
-My preferred locations are Sosnowiec or the Katowice area, though I am also open to online work.
-I am available from May 29th to August 13th.
-If you are interested in collaboration or have openings related to web development, please feel free to contact me at: swiatek.filip@wp.pl.
+>I am currently seeking employment opportunities, with an interest in various roles, not necessarily related to IT.
+My preferred locations are Sosnowiec or the Katowice area, though I am also open to remote work.
+If you are interested in collaboration or have job offers, please contact me at: swiatek.filip@wp.pl.

 **Thank you for your attention!**